 Most of you probably went to elementary school in the 80’s.
 So, what would you say if you were asked to name some of the things that have changed since then?

-Well, if you are thinking about tradeshows, retail stores, museums and environments, you might mention the huge impact of technology, the concept of the visitor or shopper “experience,” or the focus on designs that are more cost effective to own and operate over time.
+Well, if you are thinking about tradeshows, retail stores, museums and environments (as we do most of the time), you might mention the huge impact of technology, the concept of the visitor or shopper “experience,” or the focus on exhibits and displays that are more cost effective to own and operate over time.